Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_hypnotist_credits_starting              1       // The number of credits a hypnotist should start with ttt_hypnotist_device_loadout                1       // Whether the hypnotist's defib should be given to them when they spawn.
 Server must be restarted for changes to take effect ttt_hypnotist_device_shop                   0       // Whether the hypnotist's defib should be purchasable in the shop.
+Server must be restarted for changes to take effect ttt_hypnotist_device_shop_rebuyable         0       // Whether the hypnotist's defib should be purchaseable multiple times (requires "ttt_hypnotist_device_shop" to be enabled).
 Server must be restarted for changes to take effect ttt_hypnotist_convert_detectives            0       // Whether to convert detectives and deputies (only if ttt_deputy_use_detective_icon is enabled) to impersonator instead of just a regular traitor.
 Does NOT convert detective team roles like paladin, medium, or tracker.
 Target will be automatically promoted to appear as a detective if appropriate ttt_hypnotist_device_time                   8       // The amount of time (in seconds) the hypnotist's device takes to use ttt_single_paramedic_hypnotist              0       // Whether only a single paramedic or hynotist should spawn in a round